Gaza Strip famine: Northern Gaza

 In November 2024, amidst the Siege of North Gaza, the Inter-Agency Standing Committee stated, "The entire Palestinian population in North Gaza is at imminent risk of dying from disease, famine and violence."
 On 8 November, the Famine Review Committee that famine was "imminent in areas within the Northern Gaza Strip."
 It also warned that action would need to be taken "within days not weeks" to avoid the situation.

-Christian minority

-Most of the Gaza Strip's Christian population lived in Gaza City, in the north.
-The Orthodox Church of Saint Porphyrius was in the Zaytoun neighbourhood in Gaza City, as were Catholic nuns.
-As of October 2024, most of Gaza's Christians had refused to leave, or did not feel it was safe to traverse the war zone to do so.

 Humanitarian aid

 March 2024 US airdrop of aid into Gaza.
 Al Jazeera reported that the drop was described as "ineffective" by Oxfam, and "symbolic" by a former director of USAID.

 On 9 January 2024, Gisha reported that only 6,000 aid trucks had entered Gaza since 7 October, the equivalent of 12 days of aid before the conflict's start.
 Colonel Moshe Tetro, who heads the Israeli unit overseeing deliveries of humanitarian aid, stated that there was no food shortage in Gaza and that existing reserves are sufficient.
 Another Israeli official stated, "Don't forget that this is an Arab, Gazan population whose DNA is to hoard, certainly when it comes to food."

 Officials stated that the worsening crisis was partly attributable to the limited amount of aid being allowed into Gaza, with Cindy McCain stating, "People in Gaza risk dying of hunger just miles from trucks filled with food".
 Arif Husain, the WFP chief economist, stated on 24 January that only between 20 and 30% of needed aid was entering Gaza, as UNOCHA accused Israel of "systematically denying" humanitarian assistance into northern Gaza.

 On 1 February 2024, United Nations Secretary-General António Guterres called for unrestricted humanitarian access, stating, "Everyone in Gaza is hungry."
 Human Rights Watch stated that the decision of 18 countries to defund UNRWA risked hastening famine.
 The WFP stated on 2 February that aid to northern Gaza was being overwhelmingly rejected by the Israelis.
 Journalist Abubaker Abed stated, "Families eat strategically, just to stay alive."

 While speaking to CNN reporters in February 2024, some Palestinians stated humanitarian aid was being resold on the black market, with packages already opened.
 Israeli airstrikes around certain areas also caused prices to spike, with a 25-kilogram bag of flour jumping from $20 in Kahn Younis to $34 after intensified airstrikes.
 The same month, Human Rights Watch criticized the defunding of UNRWA, which they termed "the main humanitarian channel into Gaza", in the face of "mounting risks of famine and a binding order by the World Court in a case about genocide".